lubeda/EsphoMaTrix/README.md

 Removes a screen from the display by icon name.
 If this screen is actually display while sending this command the screen will be displayed until its "show_screen"-time has ended.

-Optionally you can suffix a * to the icon name to perform a wildcard delete which will delete all screens beginning with the icon_name specified.
+optionally you can suffix a * to the icon name to perform a wildcard delete which will delete all screens beginning with the icon_name specified.

 For example if you have multiple icons named weather_sunny, weather_rain & weather_cloudy, you can issue a del_screen weather_* to remove whichever screen is currently in a slot and replace it with a new weather screen.